-Liabilities at the end of this fiscal year increased JPY 141,877 thousand compared to the end of the previous fiscal year to JPY 1,072,759 thousand.
-This is mostly because we recorded an increase of JPY 80,588 thousand in provision for retirement benefits and an increase of JPY 66,910 thousand in accrued consumption taxes.
+Liabilities at the end of this fiscal year increased JPY 236,371 thousand compared to the end of the previous fiscal year to JPY 1,309,131 thousand.
+This is mostly because we recorded an increase of JPY 92,828 thousand in provision for retirement benefits, an increase of JPY 76,162 thousand in deposits received, and an increase of JPY 73,075 thousand in accounts payable - other.